mwaugh0328/welfare_migration/revision2_code/effecient/README.md

 ** \alpha = 0.995***

 First, remember that everything in the initial allocation is always the same.
 There is never a change given the way things are set up.
 The only thing changing is the efficient allocation.
+So this one leaves more guys in the rural economy.
+Also the welfare gains are not much larger than simply dividing up the output and handing it out (i.e. 38.58 vs. 36.7 when moving decisions are fixed).
+One way to think about this (maybe) is that there are a lot of guys on the margin, so moving them into urban or rural really does not do much.

 ```
 Aggregate Statistics